JAlcocerT/JAlcocerT/content/blog/entrep-link-for-artists.md

 ![Make Landing - Simple UI via TailwindCSS](/blog_img/shipping/make-landing2.png)

-Whatever landing you are building, make sure to consider: *Is there any way: formbricks / cal / email to bring interaction?*
+Whatever landing you are building, make sure to consider: *Is there any way: formbricks / cal / email to bring interaction / web analytics?*

 | Element | Purpose |
 | --- | --- |